abagames/sounds-some-sounds/README.md

 ```

 Initialize the sss (sounds-some-sounds) library.
-Auto generated SEs and a BGM can be changed by setting the another random seed.
+Auto generated SEs (sound effects) and a BGM can be changed by setting the another random seed.
 ```js
 function setup() {
   sss.init(17); // initialize sss (17 is a random seed)